 If you didn't invest in the original and you've decided the Apple Watch is now something you want, buying the Series 3 over the new Series 4 model will save you £120, but you miss out on some key features and your finish options are more limited.

-The Apple Watch Series 4 not only adds a more advanced processor, but it offers a much bigger display that makes better use of the case size, an improved accelerometer, fall detection, Bluetooth 5.0 and an electrical heart sensor, which will eventually allow users to measure their own ECG.
+The Apple Watch Series 4 not only adds a more advanced processor, but it offers a much bigger display that makes better use of the case size, an improved accelerometer, fall detection, Bluetooth 5.0 and an electrical heart sensor, which will eventually allow users to measure their own ECG (US-only for now).

 All the other features might remain the same, but for some, the new display design, improved processor and ECG functionality could be the three features you needed to take the smartwatch plunge.
 For others, the Series 3 will more than suffice.

 In terms of upgrades, those with the original Apple Watch, Series 1 or Series 2 will see some worthwhile differences by switching to the Series 4, especially with the new display.
-Those with the Series 3 might want to consider waiting for the next update - presumed to be called Apple Watch Series 5 - unless of course you're super keen on the new display design or ECG feature and you have the budget for upgrading.
+Those with the Series 3 might want to consider waiting for the next update - presumed to be called Apple Watch Series 5 - unless of course you're super keen on the new display design or ECG feature (US-only for now) and you have the budget for upgrading.

 - Liked this?
 Have you considered an Android Wear smartwatch?